godaddy/tartufo/docs/source/features.rst

 Scanning a Folder
 +++++++++++++++++++++++++++

-This is scanning a local folder and does not look at git commit history.
-Ideal for locating secrets in the latest source files or files not in source control.
+Operating in this mode, tartufo scans the files in a local folder, rather than operating on git commit history.
+This is ideal for locating secrets in the latest version of source files, or files not in source control.

 .. code-block:: sh